allena29/brewerslabng/pyconfhoard/README.md

 Particular Points

+- **integers/booleans** show these as non-quoted strings when showing the Filtered/pretty view - cosmetic change only
 - **restrictions (part1)** simple valiation of restrictions
 - **enumeration** schema.json records the keys of enumerations (TBD: do we implement enumerations properly mapping to an ID or use the value itself)
 - **typedefs** no plan to support